QingweiMeng1234/font_classification/readme.md

 ### Data Transformation and DataLoader Setup

 To prepare the images for training and validation, I apply a series of transformations to standardize and augment mydataset.
-This ensures that mymodel learns to generalize well and not just memorize the specific details of the training images.
+This ensures that my model learns to generalize well and not just memorize the specific details of the training images.
 The transformations include:

 - Resizing all images to 128x128 pixels.
 - Randomly flipping images horizontally to introduce variability.